Yuzhuo-li/TEENA/README.md

 source ~/.bashrc
 ```

-#### The first set of tests require bedops, bedtools and samtools to be in your path.
+#### The first set of tests require bedops, bedtools, samtools and gffread to be in your path.
 ------------------------------------------------------------------------------------------------
 ```
 conda install -c bioconda bedtools -y